g2384/Life-In-The-UK/Facts.md

 Although the UK had won the war, the country was exhausted economically after WWII.

-For most people, the right amount of income tax is automatically taken from their income from employment by their employer and paid directly to HM Revenue & Customs (HMRC), the government department that collects taxes.
-This system is called **“Pay As You Earn” (PAYE)**.

 Money raised from income tax pays for government services such as roads, education, police and the armed forces.

 # Culture

-Words such as Grimsby and Scunthorpe come from the Viking languages.

-‘PDSA’ stands for People’s Dispensary for Sick Animals.

 The public can listen to debates in the Palace of Westminster from **public galleries** in both the **House of Commons** and the **House of Lords**.